pfsense/docs/source/development/getting-started-with-pfsense-development.rst

    repositories <https://github.com/pfsense>`__ (and
    `github <https://github.com>`__ in general):

-   -  Current repositories used for developing pfSense and its
+   -  Current repositories used for developing pfSense software and its
       dependencies:

       -  `pfSense <https://github.com/pfsense/pfSense>`__ - The main
-         source repository for pfSense, containing the GUI code, builder code, and related scripts.
+         source repository for pfSense software, containing the GUI code, builder code, and related scripts.
       -  `FreeBSD-src <https://github.com/pfsense/FreeBSD-src>`__ - The
-         OS source code used to build pfSense
+         OS source code used to build pfSense software
       -  `FreeBSD-ports <https://github.com/pfsense/FreeBSD-ports>`__ -
-         Build information for supporting software used in pfSense, and code for some of our custom programs/daemons/modules and packages
+         Build information for supporting software used in pfSense software, and code for some of our custom programs/daemons/modules and packages

    -  Older repositories which are not used for current/new development:

       -  `pfSense-tools <https://github.com/pfsense/pfSense-tools>`__ -
-         Deprecated repository with old build tools used for pfSense 2.2.x and before
+         Deprecated repository with old build tools used for pfSense software version 2.2.x and before
       -  `pfSense-packages <https://github.com/pfsense/pfSense-packages>`__
-         - Repository with package metadata and files used for pfSense 2.2.x and before
+         - Repository with package metadata and files used for pfSense software version 2.2.x and before
       -  `xmlrpc-server <https://github.com/pfsense/xmlrpc-server>`__ -
-         Repository with the deprecated XMLRPC server used for packages on pfSense 2.2.x and before
+         Repository with the deprecated XMLRPC server used for packages on pfSense software version 2.2.x and before

 -  Review the list of `open bug reports and other issues <https://redmine.pfsense.org/projects/pfsense/issues>`__.